SThieshen/kickstarter-analysis/README.md

 * Based on the chart 'Outcomes Based on Launch Date', May and June are the best months to launch a campaign https://github.com/SThieshen/kickstarter-analysis/blob/main/Outcomes_Based_on_Launch_Date.png

+## Setting a realistic crowdfunding goal

+  * Based on the data available in our 'Descriptive Statistics' file, under the tab with the same name, data concludes:

+      1 Successful play campaigns had an average goal of $5,049, with the average pledge being $5,602.

+      2 Failed play campaigns had a much higher average goal at $10,554, with the average pledge being $559.